0xVolt/cemetery-of-culture/README.md

 To that end, the ideal method to use this repository is to contribute code to it on a daily basis by issuing pull requests from each forked repository.
 This will assist us in adhering to a collaborative file structure and, in the end, will provide us with the skills required to objectively take notes and/or critique a peer's code.

-### Note to the contributers
+### Note to the contributors
-**Though everyone is a contributer, to maintain a uniform quality and file structure among the various sub-directories we have in this repo, please wait for the PRs to be accepted only by @0xVolt.**
+**Though everyone is a contributor, to maintain a uniform quality and file structure among the various sub-directories we have in this repo, please wait for the PRs to be accepted only by @0xVolt.**

 ----------